The Transformative Change Accord

 In November 2005, the Province, the federal government and the BC Assembly of First Nations, First Nations Summit, and Union of BC Indian Chiefs signed the Transformative Change Accord (TCA) to:

-To learn about recent accomplishments on TCA/MNRA commitments, read the 2009-10 Annual Report on Progress, or visit the New Relationship website.
+To learn about recent accomplishments on TCA/MNRA commitments, read the

 - close the social and economic gap between First Nations and other British Columbians,